Daniel-Rammirez/full-stack-proiects/README.md

 ## Getting Started

-TODO Redirect with subpage and action (refactor)
-TODO Grid of place on the main page
+TODO Redirect with subpage and action (refactoring) TODO Grid of place on the main page